Skip to main content

 Are there really no aliens in this book?

-The sci fi elements come from the technology, the ships, and the cost of rebuilding after a human war.
+None at all.
+Every character in The Starfall Accord is human, and the conflict comes from two human factions who fought a devastating war against each other.
+The tension is political and personal, and the sci fi elements come from the technology, the ships, and the cost of rebuilding after a human war.

 Why would someone search for sci fi romance with no aliens?